conestack/plumber/README.rst

         'stage2':
          {'__interfaces__': [<_implements '__interfaces__' of None payload=()...

+Before putting a new instruction onto a stack, it is compared with the latest instruction on the stack.
+It is either taken as is, discarded, merged or a ``PlumbingCollision`` is raised.
+This is detailed in the following sections.

+After all instructions are gathered onto the stacks, they are applied in two stages taking declarations on the plumbing class and base classes into account.

+The result of the first stage is the base for the application of the second stage.

 .. note:: The payload of an instruction is the attribute value passed to the instruction via function call or decoration.
 An instruction knows the part it is declared on.